Calibration Tools

-Display each eye in a separate window with -s / --split (not recommended for
+Display each eye in a separate window with -s / --split:

 Interactive Controls